john-hawkins/Dataset_Transformers/README.md

 The Normalizer object exposes methods for creating normalization/standardization configurations for a dataset including min/max or mean/std methods.
-The Min/Max methods also supprt the application of padding values to push the normlized vales away from the extremes (thus allowing any models to potentially learn values beyond the observed limits).
+The Min/Max methods also supprt the application of padding values to push the normlized vales away from the extremes.
+The rationale being that a model trained on targets normalised in this fashion could potentially extrapolate to make predictions beyond the observed min and max.